MartinBradbury/soulroll/README.md

 ### Fixed Bugs

 #### Username and Password
 The username and password was not accepted even when inputted corectly.
 This bug was fixed by removing the .lower() on the input method so that the username and password became case sensetive.
+I informed the user when creating the account that the username and password are case sensetive.

 #### Stored Enter Presses
-Pressing enter gets stored and when a prompt askes you to press enter to continue it skips it before the user gets chance to ready what is shown.
+Pressing enter gets stored when the print statements are being displayed.
+When the input prompt appears and askes you to press enter to continue it skips it due to the stored enter key press before the user gets chance to ready what is shown.
+This also skipped through the rules section of the game.
 I fixed this buy by changing some of the continue prompts from enter to a required key press y/n.

 #### Castle Image
 The castle image was not displaying correctly so I removed some of the height from the design.
 The castle now displays correctly in the terminal.
+It also through effors in the CI linter so I changed the string to an r string.

 ### Known Bugs

 #### Storing Keypress
+Although I overcame the stored enter key press skipping content by adding a required key press y/n, during the random number generation aspect of the game it will skip through rolls quickly if the user presses enter before prompted.
+I would like to investigate a way to disable any key press until the prompt is displayed.

-#### ???
+#### Print statements
+When the story element of the game prints letter by letter, if the user presses any key it inputs the key press in the print statement.
+Enter will drop a line as the print statement is getting printed to the terminal.
+I would like to research a way to restruct any key press while the story is being printed to the terminal.

 ## Deployment